astrogilda/tsbootstrap/README.md

 pip install "tsbootstrap[all_extras]"
 ```
 ---

+Bootstrap algorithms manage their own dependencies - if an extra is needed but not
+present, the object will raise this at construction.

 ## 🧩 Modules
 The `tsbootstrap` package contains various modules that handle tasks such as bootstrapping, time series simulation, and utility functions.
 This modular approach ensures flexibility, extensibility, and ease of maintenance.